rmaarle/me41035/content/pages/assignments.rst

-Each group should submit a PDF final report with maximum of 6 pages of content including methods, results, and discussion based on the three intermediate reports and your final work by 23:59 Friday, June 18th.
+Each group should submit a PDF final report with maximum of 6 pages of content including methods, results, and discussion based on the three intermediate reports and your final work by 23:59 Friday following the last day.
 At least six scientific literature resources should be used and cited.
 The title, author list, and bibliography do not count against the page limit.

 Final Presentation
 ------------------

-Each group will present a maximum 15 minute presentation the afternoon of Friday June 11th.
+Each group will present a maximum 15 minute presentation the afternoon of the last day.
 The presentation will be followed by 5 minutes of Q & A. You should present your model predictions and its comparison to the measured race duration to the class, including the procedures and results of assignments 1 & 2 on which your predictions are based.
 Submit a PDF of the slide deck along with your final report and peer review.

 Peer Review
 -----------

-Each student in the class will submit a structured review of contributions of yourself and your group members alongside the final report by June 18th.
+Each student in the class will submit a structured review of contributions of yourself and your group members alongside the final report one week after the last day of the course.
 A form will be provided for this.

 Grading
 -------